hirak99/steam_deck_encryption/README.md

 # Choose a size depending on your SSD.
 # This will replace your home, which will contain entire steam installation,
 # and games that you install in the SSD.
-# This can be increased (or even decreased); but those operations require expertise.
+# Try to choose a size that will serve you for a long time.
-# So try to choose a size that will serve you for a long time.
+# I chose 750G for a 1TB SSD.
-# I chose 750G for a 1TB.
+# Note: This can be increased (or even decreased) wthout loss; but that requires some expertise.
 fallocate -l 750G ./container
 cryptsetup luksFormat ./container
 cryptsetup open ./container deck_alt

-# You can choose btrfs too, if you want.
+# Note: If you want btrfs, use `mkfs.btrfs ...` instead; and ignore the `tune2fs` line.
 mkfs.ext4 /dev/mapper/deck_alt
 tune2fs -m 1 /dev/mapper/deck_alt